Wireless random-access networks with bipartite interference graphs: Nucleation times and queue lengths

 \subsection{Updated queue lengths}

-In this section we analyse in more detail how the mean queue lengths change over time and how they affect the mean nucleation times associated with each step of the algorithm.
-We will often approximate the queue lengths by their mean, or viceversa.
-Below we explain why this comes with an error term that is negligible as $r \to \infty$.
+In this section we analyze in more detail how the mean queue lengths change over time and how they affect the mean nucleation times associated with each step of the algorithm.
+Since the queue lengths have a \textit{good behavior} (see Remark~\ref{gbremark}), we will often approximate them by their mean, or vice versa, at the cost of an error term that is negligible as $r \to \infty$.
+Note that in case of activation of a supercritical node, the queue lengths become of order less than $r$, but at that point we do not need any more control on their behavior since we know how the transition occurs.